-Cedar Mesa and Comb Ridge Utah Archaeology: A unique opportunity to learn about “Deep History”
+Discover Cedar Mesa and Comb Ridge in this unique opportunity to learn from an archaeologist

 The trip is based at Recapture Lodge in Bluff, Utah, with two night’s stay.
 Begins with evening seminar, followed by two days of field outings, mostly by van, with stops for hikes (2-3 miles round trip).
 Locations will include familiar and lesser known historical and archaeological sites in Butler and Comb Washes, Cedar Mesa side canyons, a spectacular drive along the Comb itself, and walking a portion of Posey’s Trail.
 In true CFI naturalist style, guides overview geography, observe plants, discuss native uses, and note anything else of interest!

-Our trip group is kept small (minimum 4 and maximum 8 participants).
+Our trip group is kept small with a minimum of 5 and maximum of 8 participants.